 3. Leave oils in overnight.
 Wash your hair the next day with shampoo and conditioner.

-Fighting these itchy scalp causes shouldn’t be a problem once you know the right treatment.
+Fighting these causes shouldn’t be a problem once you know the right itchy scalp remedy.
 And when you’ve finally found relief, remember to always keep your scalp healthy and well-moisturized to prevent reoccurrence of both dandruff and itchy scalp.